SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 \xHH |

-Matches a character whose code unit value in UTF-16 is identical to the value represented by two hexadecimal digits
+Matches a character whose code unit value in UTF-16 is the two hexadecimal digits

 Because code unit values |